moataz-sabry/Apophis.jl/README.md

 # Apophis
 Welcome to Apophis!
 This package is designed to provide sensitivity analysis of combustion processes using efficient and accurate derivatives.
-It is built to be fast, reliable, and easy to use, with a range of features and tools that can help to get the most out of combustion simulations.
+It is built to be fast, reliable, and easy to use; but still early in development!

 ## Installation
 ```julia